kris2475/Low-Power-Sensor-Architecture-and-ML-Synthesis-for-Real-Time-Materials-State-Evolution./README.md

 2. **24-hour baseline measurement** in clean air (all data logged).
 3. **24-hour cure monitoring** of **RS Pro Structural Epoxy Adhesive, part number 918-1401** (all data logged).

 All tests are conducted at **ambient room temperature**, which is recorded alongside sensor data.
+**All runs were carried out in a sealed plastic container** to concentrate VOCs and ammonia emissions.

 ---